iminsik/kubenetes-learning/README.md

           secretName: db-secrets
 ```

-# TODO: create service for the app
+# TODO: create service for the app running with MySQL database service
+'helloworld-db-service' is talking to 'database-service' to increase database number.

 ```yml
 # service-discovery/secrets.yml
 apiVersion: v1